amosproj/amos2021ws05-fin-prod-port-quick-check/README.md

   <h3 align="center">Financial Portfolio Quick Check | AMOS Project 5</h3>

 Welcome to the Financial Portfolio Quick Check repository.
 This repository contains the source code and the documentation of the Quick Check project.
 The student team is to develop a software which is helping consultants by evaluating financial products in terms of complexity and by other economical factors.
-This project is created in cooperation with [BearingPoint GmbH](https://www.bearingpoint.com/en/).
+This project is created in cooperation with the [BearingPoint GmbH](https://www.bearingpoint.com/en/).